Advertising and user experience

 We avoid placing ads in a way that hides the main answer, pushes the useful tool below unnecessary clutter, or creates a misleading impression that an ad is an official date result.
 Users should be able to identify the tool, read the answer, and navigate to related pages without fighting the layout.

-Before an advertising program is active, pages should not show fake ad inventory.
+Before an advertising program is active, pages should not show simulated advertising inventory.
 Empty boxes labeled as ad slots make a site feel unfinished and reduce trust.
 After approval, any advertising should be introduced gradually and tested against mobile readability, page speed, and user comprehension.

 Ongoing review